 - loss of appetite

 Aside from dehydration, infectious gastroenteritis will not go away on its own.
-The cat will need antibiotics to fight off the bacteria that is developing in its digestive tract.
+The cat will need antibiotics to fight off the bacteria developing in its digestive tract.
 It will also need a special diet to help it throughout the treatment.

 Is it Worth Leaving Wet Cat Food Out?

-While that's ultimately up for you to decide, when you leave wet cat food out, even in the 1-4 hour window, the food starts to go bad.
-Click To TweetThe sauce also gets a darker colored pellicle on the surface, which makes it less tasty.
-The smell is not the same and the taste is most likely not the same either after it's been out for a few hours.
-All things considered, wet cat food that's been out will probably not be a tasty or healthy meal for your cat.
+The sauce also gets a darker-colored pellicle on the surface, which makes it less tasty.
+The smell and taste are most likely different after it’s been out for a few hours.
+Wet cat food that’s been out may not be a tasty or healthy meal for your cat.

 What You Can Do to Prevent Spoilage and Food Waste